-1.3.1.1 Background
+1.5.1.1 Background

 Background SEs are used when script is submitted using the CLUI's xmyCmd submit subcommand.
 (See the MYNAH System Users Guide, for information on xmyCmd submit.)
 Background SEs are processes that do not have a GUI and do not offer graphical displays of script execution.
+Background SEs are faster than the GUI and are intended to bu used to process large numbers of unattended scripts.

-1.3.1.2 Embedded
+1.5.1.2 Embedded

 Embedded SEs are started from within the GUI, and these SEs are part of the GUI's Script Builder.
+(See the MYNAH System Users Guide for information on the Script Builder.)

-1.3.1.3 Command-line
+1.5.1.3 Command-line